Question No: 35 ( Marks: 3 )

 Reason of poverty in developing countries according to Prebisch-Singer hypothesis

-They were stuck in the production of primary products.
+They were stuck in the production

 Lack of human, social and public capital